Skip to main content

 Previewing Localized Content

-When previewing a notification, include a locale in your test event’s profile to see the localized version:
+Include a locale in your test event’s profile to preview the localized version:

 Localized preview